 - (a) Driving over fire hose.
-No person may damage any hose, hydrant, or other fire apparatus belonging to the any fire department, and no person may drive a vehicle over any unprotected hose of the fire department when laid down on any street, private driveway, or other place, without the consent of the fire department official in command. - (b) Parking vehicles near hydrants.
-No person may park any vehicle or leave any object within ten feet of any fire hydrant at any time.
-Violations of this subsection may be subject to the penalties of 10-1-50(d)(2). - (c) No parking near fire.
+No person may damage any hose, hydrant, or other fire apparatus belonging to the any fire department, and no person may drive a vehicle over any unprotected hose of the fire department when laid down on any street, private driveway, or other place, without the consent of the fire department official in command. - (b) No parking near fire.
 In case of fire, no person may drive or park any vehicle within one block of the fire location without a fire officer or police official's permission.
-Violations of this subsection may be subject to the penalties of 10-1-50(d)(2).